Ever since I wrote about leaving my corporate job, a lot of people have asked a lot of questions, many of which revolve around finances.

 One principal I live by is questioning all my purchases.
 It takes time to earn money, and my time is my freedom, so by giving up my money I’m giving up small pieces of my freedom.
 Before I make a purchase (even for a cup of coffee) I say to myself, “is this cup of coffee worth $2 of my freedom?”
 This has significantly changed my mindset.

 Once people know how much money they need, they always want to know how to make that much money so they can leave their soul crushing job or find a job that they enjoy more that might pay less.
-These people often say, but I don’t want to write or start a website.
+These people often say, “but I don’t want to write or start a website to make a living.”
 I say, that’s OK!
 If you start a website like this one with the intention of making money, you will probably fail.
 Yes we make some money from this site now, but that’s not why we started it.
 But that’s not your passion anyway, so…

 First, you must identify your passions.
 This one is easy for some people, and you might already know the answer.
 If you do, that’s great.

-But if you don’t know the answer, Jonathan Mead did a beautiful job explaining the seven keys to discovering your passion.
-Everything you need to know is there.
+But if you don’t know the answer, Jonathan Mead does a beautiful job explaining the keys to discovering your passion.

 Me?
 My Passion?
 Writing.
-Especially fiction.
-I would write fiction until my eyes fell out and my fingers were bleeding on my keyboard.
-Passionate enough?
-And by the end of 2012 I anticipate that my income from fiction will surpass the income generated from this site.
+I would write until my eyes fell out and my fingers were bleeding on my keyboard.

 What about you?
 What is your passion?
 Do you want to start a profitable business?
 Do you want to teach children?
 Do you want to start a blog?
 Do you want to write a novel?
 Do you want to become a scientist?
 Do you want to travel the world?
 Do you want to feed the homeless?